Karaokifyy/Karaokifyy/Sprint3.md

 We also implemented a new API functionality ```karaokifyy_api.go``` that includes our functions for serving a YouTube audio link and LRC lyric file of a specific song using its Spotify song ID to the front-end via the ```/karaokifyy/:songID``` endpoint.
 Unit tests were also implemented to test our API functionality that we completed in Sprint 3.

+In addition to our added API functionality, we created a database for song lyrics using Spotify's song ID as the primary key.
+The lyrics were obtained from multiple web sources using an LRC Scraper.
+We also started the implementation of Youtube's API so that we can serve Youtube videos as our audio to the front-end, and will continue with its implementation in the next sprint.

 ### Issues Completed
    - Create API functions and a router endpoint for serving songs from a user's playlist to the front-end
    - Create API functions and router endpoint for serving youtube link and LRC files to the front-end
    - Complete unit testing of API functions
+   - Implement LRC Scraper to obtain synchronized lyrics for database
+   - Create synched lyrics (e.g., extended LRC) database

 ### Issues in Progress
    - Implementation of database queries into our API